TheRatest/openfortress-plugins/README.md

 ## Installation
 1. Compile the plugins using a SourcePawn compiler (there should be one or more in /addons/sourcemod/scripting) ***OR*** Download the compiled plugins from one of the releases (doesn't need to be the latest one, it's just that they have more features & bugfixes)
+2. (If you're compling) If you don't already have morecolors.inc, add it to your /addons/sourcemod/scripting/include from [here](https://github.com/DoctorMcKay/sourcemod-plugins/blob/master/scripting/include/morecolors.inc)
-2. Put them in your server plugins folder (/addons/sourcemod/plugins)
+3. Put the compiled plugins in your server plugins folder (/addons/sourcemod/plugins)
-3. Download the translations file (put in /addons/sourcemod/translations)
+4. Download the translations file (put in /addons/sourcemod/translations)
-4. Verify that they're loaded on the server using "sm plugins list"
+5. Verify that they're loaded on the server using "sm plugins list"

+   #### If you have any issues or suggestions, feel free to message me on Discord (@ratest) or make an issue on this repo